mzhengg/job-extraction-pipeline/README.md

 AWS Fargate is used to host and execute a container that will:
     - Scrape Indeed.com using Selenium and Python
     - Upload the raw job postings to AWS S3
-    - Transform the raw data using PySpark
+    - Fix structural errors in the raw data
     - Store the structured data in AWS Redshift

 By default, the script only scrapes one type of job: Software Engineer.
 In the future, there is room to scrape other jobs as well!
 But for now, we will scrape 10 pages of that one job every week.